 LernSax

-improving communication for schools, students, and parents
+better communication for schools, students, and parents

 “Extremely cumbersome platform.”

-– Anonymous, OpenPetition Participant
+– Anonymous OpenPetition Participant

 status quo